-After four weeks in Kuala Lumpur, we are very happy to start our slow journey of Malaysia with our golf bags.
+After four weeks in Kuala Lumpur, we are very happy to start our slow journey through Malaysia with our golf bags.
 Our plan: Cameron Highlands from Kuala Lumpur.

 We are on our way to the Cameron Highlands.
 Yay!

-It is easier then we thought to get to Cameron Highlands from Kuala Lumpur.
+It is easier than we thought to get to Cameron Highlands from Kuala Lumpur.
 There are frequent buses at reasonable prices and we can’t wait to travel by bus.

 Buying bus tickets